 So hypnobirthing is all about the transformation.
-What does that mean…well – it means that EVERYONE I teach comes to class one feeling anxious or scared about birth and leaves feeling confident, empowered, prepared and looking forward to meeting their baby.
+What does that mean…well – it means that EVERYONE I teach comes to class one of the Calm Births antenatal course feeling anxious or scared about birth and leaves feeling confident, empowered, prepared and looking forward to meeting their baby.

 Some people start feeling really scared about birth and others less so.
 But all of the couples I teach, whether they’re first time parents, or second time parents who have had difficult first-births, want practical techniques and tools that they can use in pregnancy and labour.
 Tools that will make them feel relaxed and in control.

 Most people come to me because they have heard how fricking awesome hypnobirthing is but they don’t really understand what it is, and that’s because it’s hard to explain in a few sentences..